The Freshness Secret: How to Care for Fresh Christmas Wreaths Delivered to Your Door

 Before you even think about hanging it, give your wreath a thorough hydration treatment:

-β Option A (Quick): Mist the entire wreath — front, back, and sides — generously with a spray bottle.
+- Option A Quick: Spray a fine mist on the back wreath — front, back, and sides — generously with a spray bottle.

-β Option B (Deep soak): Lay the wreath flat in a bathtub, kiddie pool, or large basin and let it soak for 1–2 hours.
-This allows the greenery to fully rehydrate after its journey.
+- Option B Deep soak: Lay the wreath flat in a bathtub, kiddie pool, or spacious area and let it soak for 1–2 This guarantees that the greenery to fully rehydrate after its journey.

 Step 3: Shake It Out

-After hydrating, hold the wreath upright and give it a gentle shake.
+After hydrating, hold the wreath upright and lightly tap it against your hand.
 A few loose needles may fall — this is completely normal and not a sign of a problem.
 These are simply needles that were already detaching during transit.

 Fresh wreaths are often compressed slightly during shipping.
 Once unboxed and hydrated, give your wreath an hour or two to relax and regain its natural fullness.
-You can gently fluff and reshape branches with your hands if needed.
+You can gently fluff and reshape branches with your hands Aim for consistent hydration by lightly spraying the back of the wreath every few days.

 Step 5: Hang and Enjoy